Vaeralie/ArchLinux-Maintenance-Script/README.md

 # Requirements

 This tool requires [smartmontools](https://wiki.archlinux.org/title/S.M.A.R.T.) to be installed on the system for option 6. to work.
-The [smartmontools package](https://archlinux.org/packages/extra/x86_64/smartmontools/) can be directly installed by selecting the option without the package installed.
+If needed, the [smartmontools package](https://archlinux.org/packages/extra/x86_64/smartmontools/) can be directly installed just by selecting option 6.